 When you reach the aggregate loan limit, you will not be allowed to borrow any more money in federal student loans.
 However, if you are able to pay off some of your loans you may be able to borrow again up to the aggregate loan limit.

 Interest rates for both types of loans are set by the federal government each year.
-In 2022, the interest rate for undergraduate borrowers was 3.73% for Direct Subsidized Loans and Direct Unsubsidized Loans.
-The interest rate for graduate borrowers for Direct Unsubsidized loans is 5.28%.
+For the 2023-2024 academic year, the interest rate for undergraduate borrowers is 5.50% for Direct Subsidized Loans and Direct Unsubsidized Loans.
+The interest rate for graduate borrowers for Direct Unsubsidized loans is 7.05%.
 The interest rate is fixed over the life of the loan.

 Alternatives to Subsidized Loans